AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

  If you intend to deploy a transit network using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
 For building encrypted Transit in AWS/Azure/GCP/OCI or Transit network with Azure Native Peering, this document is your starting point.

 This workflow provides you with step-by-step instructions to build a Multi-Cloud Transit Network.
-This Multi-Cloud Transit Network consists of a Transit gateway and a set of Spoke gateways for communications between Spoke VPC or VNet instances and your on-prem network.
+This Multi-Cloud Transit Network consists of a Transit Gateway and a set of Spoke Gateways for communications between Spoke VPC or VNet instances and your on-prem network.

 While the instructions below reference AWS, these functionalities apply to any public cloud in which Aviatrix Transit Network is supported.